mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_tps.md

 ###  Let the TPS class inherit your class

-Subclass your color class and adorn your `@interface` declaration with the `MulleObjCTaggedPointer` protocol:
+Subclass your color class and adorn your `@interface` declaration with the `mulle-objcTaggedPointer` protocol:
 Your class must be abstract and not contain any instance variables.
 Use `#ifdef __MULLE_OBJC_TPS__` around your code, as the user can turn off TPS code with a compiler option.
 Your code should run fine without TPS enabled (just don't use the TPS class then).

 ```
 #ifdef __MULLE_OBJC_TPS__

-@interface MyTPSColor : MyColor <MulleObjCTaggedPointer>
+@interface MyTPSColor : MyColor <mulle-objcTaggedPointer>
 @end

 #endif